 How to make Pecan pie

-Pecan Pie is the essential pie recipe for Thanksgiving and Christmas.
+Old fashioned Pecan Pie is an essential pie recipe for Thanksgiving and Christmas.

-Step 1: Make the pie crust.
-Get it into the refrigerator to chill well.
+- Make the pie crust – Get it into the refrigerator to chill well.
 We love my pie crust recipe.
 But, you can also use store-bought.

-Step 2: Roll out the pie crust.
-Roll out in a sphere shape about 12-inches in diameter.
+- Roll out the pie crust – Roll out in a sphere shape about 12-inches in diameter.
 Here’s my favorite pie dish!

-Step 3: Place the rolled out pie crust into a 9 ½-inch glass pie plate.
+- Place pie crust into pie dish -Place the rolled out pie crust into a 9 ½-inch glass pie plate.
 Roll under the edges of the pie creating the crust.
 Pinch between your fingers to create a crimped edge.

 (Egg wash is 1 large egg, 1 teaspoon water, and a pinch of salt beaten together with a fork)